-- Go to the project of the Mendix app that you want to publish.
+- Go to the Mendix app that you want to publish.

-- Go to the Deploy > Mobile app entry in the side menu of the project.
+- Go to the Deploy > Mobile app entry in the side menu of the app.

-- You will be shown the Publish App for Mobile App Stores page, where you need to set up some options for your hybrid mobile app.
+- You will be shown the Publish App for Mobile s page, where you need to set up some options for your hybrid mobile app.